trailsangha/trailsangha.github.io/pages/home.md

 My favorite Zen teachers are Barry Magid (with whom I took the precepts) and Karen Terzano (a fellow hiker), and I feel like Zen practice is largely about showing up and being honest.
 Whatever practice is, I hope we can find a way to do it together... on a trail through the forest :)

-I spent the last several years practicing in Ordinary Mind Zendo in NYC and local, and I took the precepts with Barry Magid in 2022.
-And I'm considering a PCT thru-hike for 2024 or 2025.

 If something of this resonates with you or you want to find a way to practice together---and especially if you can think of a good trail name for a hiking sangha ;)---I would love to [hear from you](#contact)!

 Happy trails!